gruntjs/grunt-docs/Configuring-tasks.md

 // Also, templates may be used in filepaths or glob patterns:
 {src: ['src/<%= basename %>.js'], dest: 'build/<%= basename %>.js'}
 ```

+For more on glob pattern syntax, see the [node-glob documentation][node-glob].

 ### Building the files object dynamically
 https://github.com/gruntjs/grunt/issues/450